-In addition to the General Rules in Section 2 and those outlined in 4.1 through 4.3, the following behaviour shall result in disqualification: Failure to complete the course as defined and described (DQ12).
+In addition to the General Rules in Section 2 and those outlined in S4-1 to 4-3, the following behaviour shall result in disgualification: Failure to complete the course as defined and described (DQ12).

-RESCUE TUBE RESCUE
+FIGURE 16: RESCUE TUBE RESCUE

-Note: the beach setup relative to the positioning of the buoys may be adjusted dependent on the sea conditions.
+Note: The beach setup relative to the positioning of the buoys may be adjusted dependent on the sea conditions.

-4.8 RESCUE TUBE RACE
+8. RESCUE TUBE RACE

-Rescue tubes and fins are placed on the beach, approximately 15 m from the water's edge in line with the competitor's designated buoy peg.
+Rescue tubes and fins are placed on the beach, approximately 15m from the water's edge in line with the competitor's designated buoy peg.

-Competitors take their positions on the starting line approximately 5 m from the water's edge.
+Competitors take their positions on the starting line approximately 5m from the water's edge.

 On the starting signal, competitors race up the beach to obtain their rescue tubes and fins, and donning the equipment at their discretion, enter the water and swim toward and around (the left side, viewed from the beach) their designated buoy to return to the beach and cross the finish line.